BarreraClaudia/mini-message-board/README.md

 ## Notes

-- Messages are stored in memory (`models/db.js`) and will reset every time the server restarts.
-Swap in a real database to persist data.
+- Data is now persisted in PostgreSQL rather than in memory, so messages survive server restarts.
 - Fonts (Fraunces, Quicksand) load from Google Fonts, and icons load from the jsDelivr-hosted MDI font.
 Both linked in `views/partials/header.ejs`
 - To browse or look up icon names, use the [Pictogrammers MDI library](https://pictogrammers.com/library/mdi/) — it's just a reference site, not something the app loads from directly.